a19836/bloxtor/INSTALL.md

 	In linux, to enable the mod_rewrite in apache, try to execute this command:
 		`sudo a2enmod rewrite`

-	Note that you must have your apache (or web server) configured to read the htaccess settings, having the following options in your vhost:
+	Note that you must have your apache (or web server) configured to read this framework htaccess files.
+Please be sure that you have the following settings for the framework root directory, in your correspondent web server conf file:
 		AllowOverride All

 		#(optional) in case you have symbolic links in your root directory